WhenDustSettles/Abstract-Algebra/README.md

 # Abstract-Algebra
-Notes for Abstract Algebra, as read from *Abstract Algebra* by Pierre Antoine Grillet.
+Notes for Abstract Algebra, as read from *Abstract Algebra* by Pierre Antoine Grillet (In Progress).

 ## Topics Covered so far:
 1. Groups.
-2. Rings*.
+2. Rings.

-*-In Progress.
+3. Fields.